Marketing videos have changed a lot over the years. While they used to be associated with cheesiness, and a general lack of valuable information...

 Here's an example:

-Everything from the fashion choices to the dynamic moments depicted are all on-brand for Ray-Ban and their core audience.
+Everything from the fashion choices to the dynamic moments depicted is all on-brand for Ray-Ban and their core audience.
 It highlights the different styles they have as well as how good the sunglasses look even when you may not feel so great about yourself...

 Which brings us to their point here: the journey to belonging is one filled with self-doubt, but eventually you discover just how amazing you are, and you can't help but feel a little proud.